PreethiPantangi/LeetCode/162/README.md

 1. 1 <= nums.length <= 1000
 2. -231 <= nums[i] <= 231 - 1
 3. nums[i] != nums[i + 1] for all valid i.

+### Logic
+1. If our mid element is less than mid+1 element we move start to mid + 1
+2. Else move end to mid
+3. Repeat this until start < end
+4. Return the start index which is the peak element